Rathlin Kinramer North Walk

 Take the ferry from Ballycastle Harbour to Rathlin.
 The ferry goes several times throughout the day in the summer and winter.

-The ferry is operated by Rathlin Island Ferries, for travel times call 028 2076 9299 or visit the website at the link below.
+The ferry is operated by Rathlin Island Ferries, for travel times call 028 2076 9299 or visit the website.

 Dogs are allowed.
 Must be kept on lead – livestock present